A Quiet Place: Plot

 Reuniting with a grieving Evelyn, they make their way back into the house, followed by an alien.
-Regan, remembering the reaction it had to the high-pitched noise from her implant, places it on a microphone which amplifies the noise.
-The alien screeches in pain and involuntarily exposes the vulnerable tissue beneath the armor plating on its head, allowing Evelyn to kill it with Lee's shotgun.
-Armed with a new weapon, the family prepares to defend themselves from the approaching pack of aliens who heard the shot.
+Regan's hearing aid again misfires, causing the alien to react and Regan, now realizing its reaction to the high-pitched noise from her implant, places it on a microphone which amplifies the noise.
+The alien screeches in pain and involuntarily exposes the vulnerable tissue beneath the armor plating on its head, allowing Evelyn to kill it with Lee's pump shotgun.
+Armed with high-pitched sound as new weapon, the family prepares to defend themselves from the approaching pack of aliens who heard the shot; in the final scene, Evelyn is seen defiantly racking the shotgun, putting a live shell in the chamber.